alexandrahotti/Image-Analysis-and-Computer-Vision/README.md

-# Image Processing and Computer Vision
+# Image Analysis and Computer Vision
 Lab assignments for a course in Image Analysis and Computer Vision at KTH.

 ## Assignment 1 - Fourier transformations